Army Surgeon

-Army Surgeon is a 1942 American film directed by A. Edward Sutherland and starring Jane Wyatt and Kent Taylor.
+Army Surgeon is a 1942 American war drama film film directed by A. Edward Sutherland and starring Jane Wyatt and Kent Taylor.
 The plot is about a female surgeon who pretends to be a nurse so she can serve on the front line during World War I.

 Plot

 Dr. Elizabeth Ainsley is in her cabin on a military boat.
 While going through an old box she comes across an old photo of her and two men dated 1917.
 She gets off the boat in France where it is revealed she has lied about her occupation so that she can be assigned as a nurse to a WWI French army hospital to work alongside Capt.
 James 'Jim' Mason.

 When Dr. Ainsley arrives she finds that Dr. Mason does not understand why they sent her there because he had asked for a male nurse.
 She replies that it is routine and says that she is trained in shrapnel and the brain.
 When some wounded men come in Dr. Mason tells her to get ready and he also says he will find out if she knows anything or not.
 Several scenes show them working well together with her still posing as a nurse.
 Dr. Mason is disappointed that they are not able to save more lives and she reassures him that they are doing their best and it is not his fault.
 That night she is having a nightmare and he wakes her up and also reveals that he knows she is a doctor but will not report her.

 Dr. Mason wants to establish a hospital at the front lines but Col. John Wishart won't let him due to Army regulations.
 Doctor Ainsley convinces him to let Dr. Mason establish a hospital but not to let Dr. Mason know they have talked.

 Dr. Mason tells them to pack their belongings because he reassigned to the front lines.
-When they get there they start to get more victims then they can handle.
+When they get there they start to get more victims than they can handle.
 One day Dr. Mason and Dr. Ainsley are working in the vegetable garden when enemy planes fly over but an American plane comes out of nowhere and starts to shoot them down.
 But before he can get them all he is shot down.
 Dr. Ainsley and Dr. Mason run to his aid and get him out of the plane alive at which time Dr. Ainsley recognizes him as Lt.
 Philip 'Phil' Harvey who she had a previous relationship.
 Dr. Ainsley tells Dr. Mason that Lt.
 Harvey is nothing to her and there is nothing between them.
 Dr. Drake (Walter Reed) tells Dr.Mason he is jealous.
 Lt.
 Harvey tries to revive their romance and she discourages them.
 While he is kissing her against her will Dr. Mason walks in on them and tells Lt.
 Harvey he is recommending that he is ready to return to active duty.